-The rating on Corporacion de Reservas Estrategicas de Productos Petroliferos (CORES) reflects an equalization with the long-term rating on the Kingdom of Spain (BBB-/Negative/A-3).
+Standard & Poor's Ratings Services equalizes its long-term rating on Corporacion de Reservas Estrategicas de Productos Petroliferos (CORES) with the long-term rating on the Kingdom of Spain (BBB-/Negative/A-3).
 We consider CORES to be a government-related entity (GRE).
 In accordance with our criteria for rating GREs we believe there is an "almost certain" likelihood that the Spanish government would provide timely and sufficient extraordinary support to CORES in the event of financial distress.

 CORES is a corporation governed by public law, but with a distinct legal status and acting under private law.
-It conducts its activities under the tutelage of the central government, exercised through the Ministry of Industry, Energy, and Tourism ("the Ministry").

-Our opinion of an almost certain likelihood of support reflects our view of CORES':
+It conducts its activities under the tutelage of the central government, through the Ministry of Industry, Energy, and Tourism, and therefore we consider it to be a GRE.
+Our opinion of an almost certain likelihood of government support reflects our view of CORES':

 - "Integral" link with the Spanish government.
-CORES is a public-law entity, tightly controlled and supervised by the Spanish Ministry of Industry, Energy and Tourism.
+CORES is a public-law entity, tightly controlled and supervised by the Spanish Ministry of Industry, Energy, and Tourism.
 We see CORES as an extension of the government, specifically mandated to build up, manage, and control the nation's strategic oil reserves in accordance with EU and international legislation.
 CORES does not receive funds from the government, nor does it benefit from any explicit guarantee on its liabilities.
-However, the government provides CORES with what we see as strong ongoing support in the form of a regulatory framework under which oil and gas operators have the obligation to pay whatever fees are necessary to fully cover all of CORES' costs, including debt service.
-We believe that this framework would safeguard a smooth sovereign takeover of CORES' obligations if needed. - "Critical" role as an entity specifically formed to provide a strategic public service on behalf of the Spanish government.
+However, the government provides CORES with what we see as strong ongoing support in the form of a regulatory framework under which oil and gas operators have the obligation to pay whatever fees are necessary to fully cover all of CORES' costs--including debt service.
+Moreover, the current legal framework allows the government to demand extraordinary fees from operators if necessary.
+Ultimately, we believe if CORES was dissolved, the central government would take over its obligations. - "Critical" role as an entity specifically formed to provide a strategic public service on behalf of the Spanish government.
 CORES has a specific mandate to monitor the level of Spain's oil reserves--virtually all of which come from imports--and ensure that they are sufficient to cover the country's oil consumption needs.
 Only the government itself would, in our opinion, be able to undertake CORES' mandate.